job interview for a science career

 The most costly job interview mistake during your science career

-Most of them made the same costly mistake – and as a result, did not get the job!
+During the last decade, I have interviewed hundreds of candidates applying for positions as PhD students, postdocs, or tenure-track professors.
+Most of them made the same costly job interview mistake – and, as a result, did not get the job!

-I learned this profound lesson when I applied for my first professorship position in a famous university in London.
-I was convinced I was a bit too young for this position but nevertheless very well qualified.
-I was applying for similar positions for over two years without success.
-Thus, I prepared a powerful PowerPoint presentation to convince the commission.
-However, soon after the interview, the commission’s chairman told me I did not convince the jury.
+I learned this profound lesson when I applied for my first professorship position at a famous university in London.
+I was convinced I was too young for this position, but very well qualified.

-Why?
-Because I did not get in contact with anybody in the department or university where I had applied.
 I did not know how the department was organized or the current political and financial situation.
-I even did not know the most important legal challenges in the domain where I had applied for the new job.
-I was, therefore, not well prepared and had not made enough effort to get to know the needs of my potential new employer.
+I did not even know the most important legal challenges in the domain where I had applied for the new job.

 I felt so stupid.